arizvisa/ida-minsc/docs/static/install.rst

-If you have already installed IDA and realized that another plugin that you are interested in using requires you to use Python 2.x for it to work, please review the `Downgrading the IDAPython version to Python 2.x for other plugins`_ section for your platform which describes how to switch between them.
-To be clear, none of this is required for the IDA-Minsc plugin and is instead only described in order to support older versions of other plugins that you may use in your endeavors.
+If you have already installed IDA and realized that another plugin that you are interested in using requires you to use Python 2.x for it to work, please review the `Downgrading the IDAPython version to Python 2.x for other plugins`_ section for your platform which describes how to switch between the different versions.
+To be clear, none of this is required for the IDA-Minsc plugin and is instead only described in order to support older versions of other plugins that you may depend on in your reversing endeavors.

 Cloning the repository
 ----------------------